Manishearth/manishearth.github.io/source/_posts/2017-01-15-breaking-our-latin-1-assumptions.markdown

 end a word, are inside a word, or are used by themselves.
 These forms can look very different.
 They don't use separate code points for this; however.
 You can see a list of these forms [here][ar-forms]

+Arabic can get pretty tricky -- the characters have to join up; and in cursive fonts (like those for Nastaliq), you get a lot of complex ligatures.

 As I mentioned in the last post, U+FDFD (﷽), a ligature representing the Basamala, is also a character that breaks a lot of assumptions.